 Latest Google Updates for Publishers

 Your website’s performance should stay above everything!

-- 5️⃣ Google has postponed the deprecation of third-party cookies in Chrome browser to 2024.
+- 5️⃣ Google has again postponed the deprecation of third-party cookies in Chrome browser to 2024.
 This, therefore, gives publishers more time to prepare for their demise.
 (AdAge, 2022)

 Programmatic Advertising Statistics